toowaki/yFlowGen/README.md

 -no_disp_struct : Do not display struct and union.
-(Optional) -no_reset     : Do not delete result folder when script start.(Optional) -true_false   : Describe the judgment of if/else_if with True/False (described as Yes/No when not set)
+(Optional) -no_reset     : Do not delete result folder when script start.(Optional) -true_false   : Describe the judgment of if/else_if with True/False (described as Yes/No when not set) -no_connection_point : No additional connection points (add connection points if not set)
 ```